We all need to consider safety in our lives.

 - These precautions apply to school carnivals and swimming sessions, as well as family and teenage outings.

-- Surfing and swimming in the open ocean is far more dangerous than in the pool.
+- Surfing and swimming in the open ocean are far more dangerous than in the pool.

 - You always need to consider what you would do if the child were to have a seizure.